andyguestysj/dp4g/_docs/topics/4-pygame/pyg-1-basics.md

 If you want an analogy think of a 3D game like a stop motion animation.
 The characters and other objects are placed in a set and a photo is taken.
 The characters are then repositioned slightly and another photo is taken and so on.
 Each individual photo is a single render and each "game loop" another photo is taken and displayed.
 The series of rapidly changing images gives the illusion of movement.

-#### Exercise 2

-1. Go back to your code and play around with the parameters to the drawing lines of code and see what happens.